scalar-labs/scalar-kubernetes/docs/ManualDeploymentGuideScalarDLOnAzure-1.md

 ### Recommendations

-* You should create a bastion server to manage the Kubernetes cluster for production or use you can local machine to manage Kubernetes cluster for testing purposes.
+* You should create a bastion server to manage the Kubernetes cluster for production or you can use VPN to access from local machine.
 * You should create subnets for AKS with prefix of at least `/22` on the basis of [Azure official guide](https://docs.microsoft.com/en-us/azure/aks/configure-azure-cni).

 ### Steps